lakshay2425/interview-prep-notes/javascript/09-closures.md

 The key points: closures capture bindings (references), and let in a for-loop creates fresh bindings per iteration, which is why the outputs differ.

+## Advantages and Disadvantages of Closures

+  ### Advantages

+1. **Data Privacy & Encapsulation**

+   * Closures allow variables to stay private and accessible only to specific functions, preventing accidental modification from outside.

+2. **Avoids Global Namespace Pollution**

+   * By keeping variables inside a closure, you reduce dependency on global scope, making the code cleaner and safer.

+3. **State Persistence**

+   * A closure “remembers” the environment in which it was created, so functions can maintain state between calls without using global variables.

+<br><hr>
+  ### ⚠️ Disadvantages

+1. Increased Memory Usage

+     * Since closures retain references to outer scope variables, those variables are kept in memory longer than usual.

+2. Potential for Memory Leaks

+   * Unused closures or references can accidentally keep large objects in memory, leading to memory leaks if not managed properly.

+3. Harder to Debug & Maintain

+    * Because of scope chaining and variable retention, closures can make it more difficult to trace variable origins and debug complex logic.